 Medicine by Design’s Executive Leadership Team includes leading experts in regenerative medicine at the University of Toronto and its affiliated hospitals.

-Dr. Michael Sefton leads and provides strategic direction for Medicine by Design.
+Michael Sefton, OC, FRSC, leads and provides strategic direction for Medicine by Design.
 He is a University Professor, the Michael E. Charles Professor of Chemical Engineering, and a faculty member in the Department of Chemical Engineering & Applied Chemistry and the Institute of Biomaterials & Biomedical Engineering at the University of Toronto.

 Professor Sefton holds degrees in chemical engineering from the University of Toronto (1971) and the Massachusetts Institute of Technology (1974), and has been at the University of Toronto since 1974.
 He has been active in the preparation of blood compatible materials through heparinization, the microencapsulation of mammalian cells in synthetic polymers and various strategies for vascularizing tissue constructs.